bjarneh/ps1vc/README.md

 I'm on this or that branch etc. for each prompt takes away the *carriage return speed*.~~

+Now that this PS1 script also includes branches when working with git, it's becoming even harder to justify the **why** part...

     time __git_ps1      # the official PS1 prompt from git
     (master)